The Growth Ceiling That Strategy Cannot Explain

 Real-Time Neuroplasticity is not a consulting framework applied to business problems.
 It is a neurological intervention applied to the brain that is attempting to solve those problems.
 The distinction matters because it determines what actually changes.

-The pattern that presents most often is a founder or executive whose early-stage success was driven by high insula sensitivity and strong dlPFC function — they could read situations quickly and plan multiple moves ahead.
+The pattern that presents most often is a founder or executive whose early-stage success was driven by high insula sensitivity and strong prefrontal function — they could read situations quickly and plan multiple moves ahead.
 Scaling introduced sustained cognitive load that degraded both systems, leaving them reliant on amygdala-driven reactivity and habitual patterns that no longer match the complexity of their current environment.

 This work produces measurable changes in decision quality, execution speed, and the capacity to lead through complexity without the cognitive deterioration that most growth-stage leaders accept as inevitable.
 The neural changes are structural — they persist because the brain has been physically rewired, not because a framework has been temporarily adopted.